Wildlife plan to ban high-tech rifle sighting systems sent back for revision | NevadaAppeal.com

 Wildlife plan to ban high-tech rifle sighting systems sent back for revision

-The legislative commission told wildlife commissioners on Wednesday to rewrite a proposed regulation that would bar the use of high-tech rifle systems designed to enable hunters to kill from a mile away.
+The legislative commission told wildlife commissioners last week to rewrite a proposed regulation that would bar the use of high-tech rifle systems designed to enable hunters to kill from a mile away.

 Sen. James Settelmeyer, R-Gardnerville, said most of the proposed regulation is non-controversial dealing with the use of smokeless powder and limiting hunting calibers.
 The objections were raised by lobbyist Robert Uithoven representing Tracking Point, a company that makes an electronic rifle sighting system designed to make those long distance shots possible.